-The trkME has FLARM IN/OUT transceiver, BLE/Wi-Fi RemoteID transceiver and also multi-constellation GNSS sensor on board to provide best accuracy.
-LTE connectivity allows usage in all LTE/4G rich environments without the need for any additional cabling to send data.
+$\times$ - not included in this variant, $\checkmark$ - included trkME has FLARM IN/OUT transceiver, BLE/Wi-Fi RemoteID transmitter and also has multi-constellation GNSS sensor on board to provide best accuracy.
+The LTE connectivity allows usage in all LTE/4G rich environments without the need for any additional cabling to send data.

-trkME opens the way to the safe integration of UAS into non-segregated airspace, implementation of the Detect and Avoid (FLARM) algorithms and reduce separation between airspace users.
+Currently available is the trkME product variant.
+Products trkME+ and trkME PRO will be available soon.
+Check availability with our sales department at: sales@aerobits.pl trkME opens the way to the safe integration of UAS into non-segregated airspace, implementation of the Detect and Avoid algorithms and reduce separation between airspace users.

-trkME is designed to meet requirements of remote drone identification and localization in ASTM/ASD-STAN standard.
+Aerobits trkME is designed to meet requirements of direct remote drone identification and localization in ASTM/ASD-STAN standard.
 Using the BLE broadcast and WiFi Nan, Beacon frames technology the device provides surveillance and drone operator identification capability based on any modern mobile devices such as smartphone or tablet.
-Our device meet also network RID concept and allow broadcast remote drone identification via LTE.
+Our device fits in with the concept of Network Remote Identification and allow broadcast remote drone identification via LTE.

-It is a perfect solution for permanent installation in open areas for constant airspace monitoring and conducting VLOS/BVLOS operation where safety is critical.
+It is a perfect solution for conducting VLOS/BVLOS operation where safety is critical.

 The device to operate on FLARM frequency requires FLARM UAS license.
 The license must be obtained with the device from Aerobits upon purchase.
-FLARM library expire after year and must be updated with latest firmware.